2022 NCAA Bowling Championship

 The 2022 NCAA Bowling Championship was the 18th edition of the NCAA Bowling Championship, the annual tournament to determine the national champion of women's NCAA collegiate ten-pin bowling.
 The finals were hosted by the Mid-American Conference and played at Wayne Webb's Columbus Bowl in Columbus, Ohio from April 15–16, 2022.

+McKendree would win their second national title after beating 2-time champion Stephen F. Austin 4–0 in the final with scores of 201–188, 200–188, 186–182, 215–189.
+This was only the second time in tournament history that a team swept all 4 games in the championship match, both times by McKendree.

 Format

 The 2022 championship continued the 16-team format that debuted in the 2021 tournament.
 However, whereas the 2021 regionals were also contested at the championship site, the 2022 regionals took place at four pre-determined locations: